 5. Manners

 When our grandmothers were growing up, most reading material geared toward girls included manners and etiquette.
 There were books, magazines, and guides from tips on teenage popularity to courtship and how to set the table and woo a husband.
-By the time they were mothers, good manners were second nature to our grandmas, and they also did their best to breed it into their children.
+By the time they were mothers, good manners were second nature to our grandmas, and they also did their best to breed them into their children.

 I’m not exactly sure where things went wrong, but I do know that good manners have gone the way of the dodo in many children today.
 Even women my age (ahem: late 30s) know little about “proper” etiquette.
 Of course, I’m not saying we (or our kids) are all a bunch of obnoxious hoodlums, but I think there are some essential manners that our grandmothers knew that we should start practicing (and teaching our children).